Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 We have been using safety and fire prevention maps (SFPM) since FY2020 for the purpose of understanding the safety and fire prevention levels at our domestic and international subsidiaries and rectifying weaknesses.

-For 31 overseas subsidiaries, the assessment results (activity content) of each company are checked at regular Web meetings.
-For companies who are judged to require further improvements, Web-based guidance meetings utilizing videos and various materials are held once a month to improve safety levels.
+For 44 overseas subsidiaries, the assessment results (activity content) of each company are checked at regular Web meetings.
+For subsidiaries who are judged to require further improvements, Web-based guidance meetings utilizing videos and various materials (once/month) and audits and guidance are held (3 times) to improve safety levels.

 Work Accident Occurrence